-Va.
-Code § 16.1-332

-If deemed appropriate the court may (i) require the local department of social services or any other agency or person to investigate the allegations in the petition and file a report of that investigation with the court, (ii) appoint counsel for the minor's parents or guardian, or (iii) make any other orders regarding the matter which the court deems appropriate.
+State Age Floor Set by Statute?
+State Code Provisions Va.
+Code § 16.1-332 If deemed appropriate the court may (i) require the local department of social services or any other agency or person to investigate the allegations in the petition and file a report of that investigation with the court, (ii) appoint counsel for the minor's parents or guardian, or (iii) make any other orders regarding the matter which the court deems appropriate.
 In any case pursuant to this article the court shall appoint counsel for the minor to serve as guardian ad litem.
 Va.
-Code § 16.1-333

-The court may enter an order declaring the minor emancipated if, after a hearing, it is found that: (i) the minor has entered into a valid marriage, whether or not that marriage has been terminated by dissolution; (ii) the minor is on active duty with any of the armed forces of the United States of America; (iii) the minor willingly lives separate and apart from his parents or guardian, with the consent or acquiescence of the parents or guardian, and that the minor is or is capable of supporting himself and competently managing his own financial affairs; or (iv) the minor desires to enter into a valid marriage and the requirements of § 16.1-333.1 [see below] are met.
+Code § 16.1-333 The court may enter an order declaring the minor emancipated if, after a hearing, it is found that: (i) the minor has entered into a valid marriage, whether or not that marriage has been terminated by dissolution; (ii) the minor is on active duty with any of the armed forces of the United States of America; (iii) the minor willingly lives separate and apart from his parents or guardian, with the consent or acquiescence of the parents or guardian, and that the minor is or is capable of supporting himself and competently managing his own financial affairs; or (iv) the minor desires to enter into a valid marriage and the requirements of § 16.1-333.1 [see below] are met.
 Va.
-Code § 16.1-333.1

-The court may enter an order declaring such a minor who desires to get married emancipated if, after a hearing where both individuals intending to marry are present, the court makes written findings that:

-- 1. It is the minor's own will that the minor enter into marriage, and the minor is not being compelled against the minor's will by force, threats, persuasions, menace, or duress; - 2.
-The individuals to be married are mature enough to make such a decision to marry; - 3.
+Code § 16.1-333.1 The court may enter an order declaring such a minor who desires to get married emancipated if, after a hearing where both individuals intending to marry are present, the court makes written findings that: 1.
+It is the minor's own will that the minor enter into marriage, and the minor is not being compelled against the minor's will by force, threats, persuasions, menace, or duress; 2.
+The individuals to be married are mature enough to make such a decision to marry; 3.
 The marriage will not endanger the safety of the minor.
-In making this finding, the court shall consider (i) The age difference between the parties intending to be married: - (ii) Whether either individual to be married has a criminal record containing any conviction of an act of violence, as defined in § 19.2-297.1 [listing crimes considered an "act of violence" for purposes of three-strikes rule], or any conviction of an offense set forth in § 63.2-1719 [convictions which render person unable to be responsible for the safety or well-being of children] or 63.2-1726 [list of crimes which bar an individual from being approved by a child-placing agency]; and - (iii) Any history of violence between the parties to be married; and - 4.
+In making this finding, the court shall consider (i) the age difference between the parties intending to be married; (ii) whether either individual to be married has a criminal record containing any conviction of an act of violence, as defined in § 19.2-297.1 [listing crimes considered an "act of violence" for purposes of three-strikes rule], or any conviction of a barrier crime as defined in § 19.2-392.02 [crimes that may bar employment or volunteer work with a business or organization that provides care to children or the elderly or disabled]; and (iii) Any history of violence between the parties to be married; and 4.
 It is in the best interests of the minor petitioning for an order of emancipation that such order be entered.
-Neither a past or current pregnancy of either individual to be married or between the individuals to be married nor the wishes of the parents or legal guardians of the minor desiring to be married shall be sufficient evidence to establish that the best interests of the minor would be served by entering the order of emancipation.25
+Neither a past or current pregnancy of either individual to be married or between the individuals to be married nor the wishes of the parents or legal guardians of the minor desiring to be married shall be sufficient evidence to establish that the best interests of the minor would be served by entering the order of emancipation.